eclecticiq/rundoc/README.md

 Interpreter will be automatically selected using the highlight tag of the code block (in our example `bash`).
 If highlight tag is not specified, bash will be used by default.

+You can also replay all the actions using the output from running a markdown file.
+Replay will execute all commands as found in the output file.

 ### Run markdown file

 Execute code blocks in *input.md* file: